 3. Design and manufacture safe and healthy products, under a systemic and comprehensive approach with a positive impact on the safety, health and well-being of all the parties involved or stakeholders.

-Our brand is inspired by the Mashua, Mashwa or Isaño Tropaeolum tuberosum, a Peruvian tuber native of the Andes, it is a very resistant plant to frost, as it does not require fertile soils, fertilizers, or pesticides; therefore, its cultivation is organic.
+Our brand is inspired by the Mashua, Mashwa or Isaño Tropaeolum tuberosum, a Peruvian tuber native to the Andes, a very resistant plant to frost as it does not require fertile soils, fertilizers, or pesticides; therefore, it’s cultivation is organic.
 The Incas used to consume rations of Mashua, days before starting a battle and stored this tuber in the Tambos (Inka storage structures).

 Hi, I’m Maja,

 My name is Ma.
-Antonieta Javier R. “Maja”, and I live in Barcelona, Spain since 2019.
-I have an extensive background in tourism, health, safety and environment and education sectors.
-About 6 years ago, I founded Mashua Project, because I decided to stop being a passive and unconscious consumer and opted for creating awareness of the existent dangers and hazards that we are continuously exposed to, because they are the main cause of different illnesses and accidents.
+Antonieta Javier R. “Maja”, and I have lived in Barcelona, Spain since 2019.
+I have an extensive background in tourism, health, safety and environment, as well as in the education sector.
+About 7 years ago, I founded Mashua Project with the vision and goal to stop being a passive and unconscious consumer and opt for creating awareness of the existent dangers and hazards that we are continuously exposed to, as they are the main cause of different illnesses and accidents.

-It has been a long journey, I survived to a terrible car accident and I am thyrod cancer survivor, both experiences had showed me what it’s relevant on this short life.
-So my main mission is to help other people to prevent accidents, injuries or illness by teaching them how to identify the main threads, risk and hazards that they can encounter in their homes, work and nearest ecosystems.
+To be quite frank, it has been a long journey.
+I survived a terrible car accident and I am a thyroid cancer survivor.
+When you experience such hard moments in life, you have two options: to get up or give up.
+I think it’s quite clear what my choice was.
+Both experiences showed me what’s relevant in this short life.
+That’s why my main mission is to help other people to prevent accidents, injuries or illnesses by teaching them how to identify the main threats, risks and hazards that they can encounter in their homes, work and nearby ecosystems.

-That’s where Mashua Project offers you a solution.
-Your closest ecosystems are your skin, your clothes and accesories are your second ecosystems and then your home/ office.
+This is where Mashua Project stepped up with a solution.
+Your closest ecosystems are your skin and your clothes, your second ecosystems are accessories and then there comes your home/office.

-Mashua Project, is not a fashion brand is itself an ecosystem of where I think I found my place for doing what I am passionate to do and love: research, learn by doing and create awareness by delivering different projects related to a Regenerative Lifestyle and its best practices and solutions.
+Mashua Project is not a fashion brand.
+It’s an ecosystem itself where I definitely found my purpose by doing what I’m passionate about: research, constant learning and creating awareness by delivering different projects related to a Regenerative Lifestyle and its best practices and solutions.

-In my eagerness to pay proper tribute to the great biodiversity of my country, most of my collections and research projects are inspired in one of my favorite fruits: Goldenberry or Physialis peruviana (Aguaymanto in Spanish).
+In my eagerness to pay proper tribute to the great biodiversity of my country, most of my collections and research projects are inspired by one of my favorite fruits: Goldenberry or Physalis peruviana (Aguaymanto in Spanish).

-Our fashion accesories and biomaterials we are developing reassemble its calix, because Goldenberry’s calix have an inedible husk of a texture like Chinese paper.
-This calix protects its spherical fruit from external factors that can affect it is small and pleasant taste.
+Fashion accessories and biomaterials we’re developing reassemble its calix, because Goldenberry’s calix has an inedible husk of a texture like Chinese paper.
+This calix protects its spherical fruit from external factors that can affect its small and pleasant taste.

 Since our clothes are our second skin, we believe that they should provide us with PROTECTION, SHIELDING against EXTERNAL HAZARDS.

-It’s important to promote and start working into collaborative environments in such a way that synergies are activated all over the world.
+It’s important to promote and start working in collaborative environments in such a way that synergies are activated all over the world.
 Peruvian ancestors knew very well about it, they practiced AYNI (reciprocity or mutualism).
-Collaboration and co-working are key for developing sustainable and regenerative communities of our now days and future.
+Collaboration and co-working are the key for developing sustainable and regenerative communities nowadays, as well as in the future.

-Through our experiences, workshops and micro interviews called ¨Capsulas Regenerativas” we aim to develop Regenerative Ecosystems at all levels.
+Through our experiences, workshops and micro interviews called ¨Capsulas Regenerativas” – we aim to develop Regenerative Ecosystems on all levels.

 Interviews: Capsulas Regenerativas